G\"odel-McKinsey-Tarski and (not quite) Blok-Esakia for Heyting-Lewis Implication: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We have investigated the Heyting-Lewis (family of) logic(s) of strict implication.
-We have described suitable categorical duality, have provided a (truth preserving) translation into classical bimodal logic, and have established a Blok-Esakia style theorem for Heyting-Lewis logic.
-The latter yields results on canonicity, correspondence, the fmp, and decidability.
+We have described suitable categorical duality, have provided a (truth preserving) translation into classical bimodal logic, yielding results on canonicity, the finite model property, and decidability.

-Our study leaves many questions open, including the limits of the finite model property results discussed in Section \rfse{bimodal}.
-Another challenge is a detailed investigation of the Intuitionistic Logic of Entailment \lna{IELE} proposed in \rfse{iele}.
+Our study leaves many questions open.
+Most obviously, we leave open: \begin{question} Does the G\"odel-McKinsey-Tarski translation from Heyting-Lewis logic to bimodal classical logic give rise to an analogue of the Blok-Esakia theorem? \end{question} Other directions for further research include pushing the limits of the finite model property results discussed in Section \rfse{bimodal}, and investigating the Intuitionistic Logic of Entailment \lna{IELE} proposed in \rfse{iele} in more detail.
 Apart from its mathematical and philosophical aspects, or the question of full axiomatization capturing all justifiable principles, we note the Brouwer-Heyting-Kolmogorov motivation underlying the original \lna{IEL} \cite{ArtPro16}.
 Here, one could relate it to type-theoretic calculi developed in the functional programming setting (cf. \rfse{haskell}).
 Finally, it would be of interest to compare \lna{IELE} with other approaches to intuitionistic epistemic logics \cite{Wil92,Pro12,KurPal13}.

 On the more conceptual side, we are interested in viewing Heyting-Lewis logic from a dialgebra perspective \cite{GroPat20}, in particular as the semantics used in this paper naturally lends itself to a dialgebraic treatment.
 Dialgebraic methods can, for example, provide a generic expressivity and expressivity-somewhere-else results \cite[\S~7]{GroPat20} and Goldblatt-Thomason theorems \cite{Gro20b}.
 It would be intriguing to see whether dialgebraic methods can provide an elegant connection (say, via a dialgebraic generalisation of the final coalgebra sequence) with, on the one hand, finitary completeness proofs developed in the preservativity community \cite{Iem01,IemhoffJZ05:igpl} and on the other hand, step-algebras and step-frames \cite{BezGhi14}.